 Finally, businesses should note that Packaged Liquor Sales licensing fees won't be cut or waived.
 Businesses that think they may be entitled to a discount can request a fee reduction from June 1.
 All applications are to be made online.

 The Tasmanian government has devised a Support and Stimulus Package that is designed to provide socio-economic aid to businesses within the area.
 The most salient components of this package include:

 Freezes, Waivers, or Caps on Certain Charges:

 Small businesses on tariffs 22, 75, 82, and 94, as well as those on market contracts that are eligible for these tariffs, will not need to pay their first water and electricity bill received after April 1, 2020.
 Electricity prices are set to be capped, and water prices will be fixed during the next financial year.

 In addition, the Tasmanian government will freeze all fees and charges that are subject to the Government Fee Units Act 1997.
 All businesses that have been notably impacted by COVID-19 need not pay land tax for their commercial properties during the 2020–2021 financial year.

 Also worth noting is that Tasmanian businesses that operate within the tourism, hospitality, or seafood sectors will have their payroll taxes waived for the 2019–2020 financial year.
-All other businesses with payrolls below $5 million can request to have their payroll taxes waived for the period spanning April to June 2020.
+All other businesses with payrolls below A$5 million can request the same form of relief.